 "Move!"
 Eleanor cried as she brought up her bow and notched an arrow in it.

-The dog didn't hesitate.
-He charged down the hall toward the grease trap.
+Prince charged past her, not hesitating at all.
+He dashed down the hall toward the grease trap.

 Fear almost closed her throat.
 If he trips it first . . .

-Miraculously, the incorrigible hound listened for once and he skidded to a stop right before reaching the trap.
+The incorrigible hound listened for once!
+He skidded to a stop right before reaching the trap.
 He stood there and barked at the men approaching.

 With a running step for momentum, Elissa tossed the torch over Prince's head and into the center of the group of men.

 The oil ignited in a violent whoosh.
 The two men on the ground were quickly consumed in flames, and they screamed in terrible agony.
 Elissa stumbled backward, trying to get away from the sudden heat as the fire took off, igniting the men still on their feet.

 Prince danced around her, barking maniacally.
 Eleanor ran up and shot one of the standing men.
 The arrow landed in his throat and he went down into the flames.
 She quickly shot two more arrows, felling the rest of the men.